-- Section IV, Paragraph 4.4.3, Principal Structure to allow multiple structures and uses within structures in the Village Commercial (VB-1) and Village Industrial (VM-1) districts, so long as each use is listed as a permitted (P) use or use permitted by special exception (S) in paragraph 3.6 Table of Uses. - Section VI, Paragraph 6.2, Location of Parking Spaces to change the allowable distance of off-premises parking from 200-feet to 500-feet. - Section V, Paragraph 5.2.3, Reduction of Parking to allow individuals who have a non-conforming lot the ability to apply to the Zoning Board of Adjustment for a special exception to reduce the number of off-street parking or loading spaces, if already equal to or less than the number required to serve their intended use. - Section IV, Paragraph 4.2, Table of Dimensional Requirements and Paragraph 4.3, Explanatory Notes by adding a new footnote "i" to the Area column of the Village High Density Residential (VR-1) and Village Commercial (VB-1) districts that would require for each additional dwelling unit an additional 2,000 square feet of land area. - Section IV, Paragraph 4.2, Table of Dimensional Requirements and Paragraph 4.3, Explanatory Notes by adding a new footnote "j" to the Zone column of the Village High Density Residential (VR-1) and Village Commercial (VB-1) districts that would require when the footnoted commercial or industrial uses abut residential uses or a residential district or are situated in a residential area, the minimum front setback shall be 25-feet and the minimum side setback shall be 25-feet from a property line abutting a residential use or district. - Section IV, Paragraph 4.2, Table of Dimensional Requirements to increase the Minimum Lot Dimensions and Minimum Setback Dimensions in the Village High Density Residential (VR-1) district. - Amend the Zoning Map to change the designation of certain lots in Contoocook Village currently included in the Village Commercial (VB-1) and Commercial (B-1) districts to a Village High Density Residential (VR-1) district.
-Properties affected are located along Cedar Street, Maple Street, Prospect Street, Highland Avenue, School Street and Camp Road, shown on Tax Map 102 as Lots 34 60. - Section III, 3.6.A.3 Table of Uses to change Multi-Family Dwellings from a permitted use to a use permitted by special exception in the Village High Density Residential (VR-1) district. - Section III, 3.6.A.4 Table of Uses to change Cluster Developments from a permitted use to a use permitted by special exception in the Village High Density Residential (VR-1) district.
+- Section IV, Paragraph 4.4.3, Principal Structure to allow multiple structures and uses within structures in the Village Commercial (VB-1) and Village Industrial (VM-1) districts, so long as each use is listed as a permitted (P) use or use permitted by special exception (S) in paragraph 3.6 Table of Uses. - Section VI, Paragraph 6.2, Location of Parking Spaces to change the allowable distance of off-premises parking from 200-feet to 500-feet. - Section V, Paragraph 5.2.3, Reduction of Parking to allow individuals who have a non-conforming lot the ability to apply to the Zoning Board of Adjustment for a special exception to reduce the number of off-street parking or loading spaces, if already equal to or less than the number required to serve their intended use. - Section IV, Paragraph 4.2, Table of Dimensional Requirements and Paragraph 4.3, Explanatory Notes by adding a new footnote "i" to the Area column of the Village High-Density Residential (VR-1) and Village Commercial (VB-1) districts that would require for each additional dwelling unit an additional 2,000 square feet of land area. - Section IV, Paragraph 4.2, Table of Dimensional Requirements and Paragraph 4.3, Explanatory Notes by adding a new footnote "j" to the Zone column of the Village High-Density Residential (VR-1) and Village Commercial (VB-1) districts that would require when the footnoted commercial or industrial uses abut residential uses or a residential district or are situated in a residential area, the minimum front setback shall be 25-feet, and the minimum side setback shall be 25-feet from a property line abutting a residential use or district. - Section IV, Paragraph 4.2, Table of Dimensional Requirements to increase the Minimum Lot Dimensions and Minimum Setback Dimensions in the Village High Density Residential (VR-1) district.